Shadows (1931 film)

-Shadows (also known as Press Gang and My Wife's Family) is a 1931 British crime film directed by Alexander Esway and starring Jacqueline Logan, Bernard Nedell and Gordon Harker.
-The screenplay involves the estranged son of a newspaper owner, who returns to his father's good favour by unmasking a gang of criminals.
+Shadows (also known as Press Gang and My Wife's Family) is a 1931 British crime film directed and produced by Alexander Esway and starring Jacqueline Logan, Bernard Nedell and Gordon Harker.
+It was written by Rodney Ackland and Frank Miller, and made as a quota quickie by British International Pictures.

+Plot

+Peter Verity, the estranged son of a newspaper owner, returns to his father's good favour by unmasking a gang of criminals.